se-edu/se-book/specifyingRequirements/userStories/introduction/text.md

 <p/>

 **We can write user stories on** index cards or sticky notes, and arrange on walls or tables, to facilitate planning and discussion.
-Alternatively, we can use a software such as [GitHub Project Boards](https://help.github.com/articles/about-project-boards/) to manage user stories digitally.
+Alternatively, we can use a software (e.g., [GitHub Project Boards](https://help.github.com/articles/about-project-boards/), Trello, Google Docs, ...) to manage user stories digitally.

 <panel header="%%User stories in use%%" expanded>